Growing Cucumbers: The Ultimate Guide To Cucumis Sativus

 Vining cucumbers are those which splay out long vines from a central plant base.
 These are often grown on a trellis if space is limited, but may also be grown flat on the ground.
 These can take up a lot more real estate than a bush cucumber might, but they make up the vast majority of cucumber varieties.

 Recommended Cucumber Varieties

-For simplicity’s sake, I’m going to break this up into slicing, pickling, or unusual cucumber types.
+We have a much more extensive piece on cucumber varieties than what we cover here.
+For simplicity’s sake, I’m going to break this list up into slicing, pickling, or unusual cucumber types.

 Bush varieties will be noted next to the cucumber name with a (B).
 All others are vining types.

 - Bush Champion (B): 55 days.
 8-12″ cucumbers that grow well in small spaces.
 CMV resistant, great producers.

 - Arkansas Little Leaf (B): 55 days.
 Highly resistant to bacterial wilt, CMV, mildews, scab, leaf spots.
 Small plant, large harvest.

 - Mini Munch (B): 55 days.
 Self-fruitful with 3-4″ small fruits.
 Good in small spaces.
 Mildew-resistant.

 - Marketmore: 58 days.
 Very common market variety.
 Resistant to scab, CMV, powdery and downy mildew.